foundrybot-ca/foundrybot/README.md

 ## FoundryBot is **not a Kubernetes installer**.

-It is a **cluster operating system and lifecycle platform** "this Example" Just highlights a taste of what's possible.
+It is a **cluster operating system and lifecycle platform**.

 Kubernetes is included as a reference workload because it makes an **AWESOME** example.
+Especially when rebuilding an entire node, or even other remote nodes by adding glue/green "tags".
+A simple crontab can spawn and entire region, and destroy them all at 5pm.
 - Networking
 - Identity
 - Storage